10 Amazing Facts About Strong Protan Color Blindness

 The beauty of flowers is difficult to appreciate for those with protan color blindness.
 The lack of contrast between the petals and their background makes it hard to distinguish between shades of yellow, red, orange and brown.

-9.Protan color blindness can sometimes make writing on white paper difficult, because contrasting colors are used so little in text.
+9. Protan color blindness can make writing on white paper hard.
+This is because text uses few contrasting colors.

-10.There are various forms of protan color blindness, ranging from mild to total loss of both types of pigment that allow a person to see red and green colors.
+There are many forms of protan color blindness.
+They range from mild to total loss of both types of pigment.
+These pigments allow a person to see red and green.

 The degree of protan color blindness can vary, ranging from mild to total loss of both types of pigment that allow a person to see red and green colors.